Buddha said:

 - Breathe in the nose for five seconds.
 Then exhale out the nose for five seconds.
 Do this 10 times.
 This will give you time for your logical brain to catch up.

-You and I will look at the reasons behind the anger, the triggers, look at the thought processes and look at your irrational belief system that influence your body and mind.
+You and I will investigate the reasons behind the anger, the triggers, look at your thought processes and your irrational belief system which in turn influences your body and mind.
 Thereafter we will design solution based techniques to manage the anger and produce a calmer emotionally stable future for you.
 Anger management is my forte.
-Find out more about individual sessions and 4 session programmes. https://apspear.com.au/services/anger-management/
+Find out more 4 session programmes or individual sessions. https://apspear.com.au/services/anger-management/